jeffsp/SPOC/README.md

 The proposed extension is SPOC, standing for Simple POint Cloud.

-* Points are stored as sets
+* Points are stored as vectors
     * The order of the point records is preserved
     * It is uncommon for two points to have the same exact location in 3D space
-* Point locations have 12 digits of precision preserved
+* Point locations are stored as 64-bit double precision numbers, so about 16 decimal digits of precision is preserved, assuming an IEEE 754 standard.

 # Requirements